 Aromatherapy is defined as the art and science of using essential oils (eo’s) to relax, balance, and stimulate the body, mind, and spirit.
 These aromatic concentrates are generally steam distilled from a variety of flowers, roots, leaves, wood, bark, fruit, berries, seeds, and resins—or cold pressed from the rinds of citrus fruits (think “blood” of the plant).
 Every oil has its own distinct aroma, and whether inhaled, massaged into the skin in diluted form, or placed in a bath the eo molecules enter into your bloodstream and offer the body hundreds of powerful natural chemical constituents that stimulate an array of physical, emotional, and psychological responses.
 Inhaling an essential oil affects your mind, mood, and emotions.
 This process also releases hormones to your organs and body cells.
 Reactions can be calming, cooling, invigorating, and more.
 When applied externally, the essential oil molecules affect the body—skin, muscles, joints, and organs—by penetrating the skin, entering the dermal layer, and interacting with blood and lymph vessels, connective tissue, sebaceous and sweat glands, sensory nerves, and hair follicles.
 The positive effects run the gamut and include: balancing the mind-body physiology, calming the emotions, moisturizing and regenerating the skin, and acting as an anti-inflammatory for body tissues.
 Essential oils can also promote elimination of waste matter and regeneration of new cells.

-Real and Therapeutic Benefits
+Real and Therapeutic Benefits of Aromatherapy

 Yes, essential oils can effect great healing—whether internal or external—whether inhaled or applied to the skin.
 They can moisturize, tone, and provide astringency for the skin, hair, and nails.
 They can improve skin appearance and function, soothe aching muscles and cramps, reduce lung and sinus congestion, enhance metabolic and other bodily functions, and purify our environment.
 They can treat infections, bruises, minor cuts and abrasions, arthritis and headaches.
 In addition, they can boost confidence, quell anxiety, dispel anger, stimulate and motivate, accelerate learning, engender love, enhance sexual desire—the list goes on.